whysoshant/whysoshant.github.io/index.md

 ## About Me
 I’m a software developer based in Singapore with research interests in **artificial intelligence** and **machine learning**.
-I use this site to share concise notes, experiments, and reflections as I learn.
+I’m curious about how intelligent systems are designed and built, and I use this site to share concise notes, experiments, and ideas as I learn.

-- **Currently exploring:** supervised/unsupervised learning, evaluation, small projects.
+- **Currently exploring:** supervised/unsupervised learning basics, neural networks, linear algebra.
-- **Broader interests:** system design to support ML applications.
+- **Broader interests:** pragmatic system design to support ML applications.
-- **Fun fact:** passionate FC Barcelona fan 💙❤️.
+- **Fun fact:** passionate **FC Barcelona** fan 💙❤️.

 ---